RothAndrew/apacheds/README.md

 ## Changing the System Admin password

 The docker compose file uses a Docker Secret linked to a file called `apacheds_admin_password.secret`. `apacheds_admin_password.secret` is git-ignored so it won't be there when you clone a fresh instance.
-To change the system admin password to, follow the following steps:
+To change the system admin password, follow the following steps:

 1. Start Apache DS using `docker-compose up -d --build`
 1. Log in using [Apache Directory Studio](http://directory.apache.org/studio/) using the above default credentials